keith471/520_proj/README.md

 # COMP 520 GoLite Project

-This compiler was designed and implemented by three awesome McGill students:
+This compiler was designed and implemented by Keith Strickling (McGill ID 260674699).
-Keith Strickling - 260674699
+For questions, please contact keith.strickling@mail.mcgill.ca.

 ## Milestone 1 Instructions